Emrul-Hasan/Home-Depot-Manufacturer-Client-Site/README.md

 ## Project - Details :

 * Here I make a project for a `Tools Manufacturer Company` where various tools manufactured and supply to the dealers.
 * This Manufacturer company supply different tools and collect digital payment from customers.
-Yes `Stripe` payment gateway system is attached in this project.
+Yes `Stripe` payment gateway system is attached in this project
 * This Project's has the special feature for admin.
 Admin who are authorized to maintain to update the product's data and stores data.
 * Authorized people can manage orders, products data of this site.
 * This company receives order and supply according to order.